-I am a professional portrait photographer — my work gets mainly commissioned by magazines and artists such as musicians, actors, designers etc.
+As a professional portrait photographer, I get commissioned by magazines and artists such as musicians, actors, designers etc.

-Occasionally I run test shoots with models on a TFP basis either to test new gear, play with a concept or fine-tune a lighting scheme.
+Occasionally I run test shoots on a TFP basis either to test new gear, play with a concept or fine-tune a lighting scheme.

 Photographers do differ in style and approach – I tend to portray people for who they are (so called “authentic portraiture”) and my images have been described as “a perfect blend of minimalism and natural beauty”.